 - serves researchers, scientists, and students by providing access to state-of-the-art nanofabrication and characterization equipment.

 - collaborates with commercial institutions through consultations in developing suitable process protocols.

 - promotes expertise in nanoscience through an open seminar series and user meetings, bringing leading researchers to present their work on nanoscience in an interdisciplinary setting.

 These goals combine to form the three tenets of PINSE – Collaboration, Innovation, and Service.

 PINSE supports the Nanoscale Fabrication and Characterization Facility (NFCF), a user facility located in Benedum Hall.
 This facility houses state-of-the-art equipment with core-nano-level capability.
-There are several features which make the capabilities of NFCF unique including 5 different types of Lithography (Optical, EBL, Dual Beam, and Imprint), a Field-Emission Microprobe (EPMA), and TEM.
+There are several features which make the capabilities of NFCF unique including 4 different types of Lithography (Optical, EBL, Dual Beam, and Dip-Pen), an Electron Probe Micro Analyzer (EPMA), and Transmission Electron Microscope (TEM).